xythobuz/xythobuz.github.io/input/projects/3d-printing/i3-am8.md

 We selected the parts based on what I mostly still had lying around.

 Other mechanical / electronical parts, like motors and the heatbed, I planned to re-use from my previous printer.
-In the end that plan didn't quite work out and the only part that's still "original" is my heatbed MOSFET, everything else was replaced.
+In the end that plan didn't quite work out and the only parts that are still "original" are my heatbed MOSFET and the webcam, everything else was replaced.

 ## Frame / CoreXZ